 Here’s what Emma FitzGerald has to say if you are considering submitting a pitch: “Pitch the Publisher made my first book, Hand Drawn Halifax, possible.
 It forced me to focus my ideas, gave me a venue to speak to real live book publishers, and ultimately ended in a book contract, and the beginning of many more books.
 I highly recommend giving it a go!”

 Mo Duffy Cobb also has a Pitch the Publisher success story.
 Her memoir Unpacked: From PEI to Palawan was released last year from Pottersfield Press, and she’ll be back at WOTS this year as a featured author to give a reading.
 Here’s what she has to say about why you should make a pitch: “Making connections in the publishing world is absolutely essential for emerging writers.
 Pitch the Publisher helped me get my work in front of three of the best in the business, who gave me their angles and prospects with grace, and encouraged me not only to finish my manuscript, but to query it right away.”

 Want to take part or need more info?
 Email Chantelle at firstname.lastname@example.org or call 1 902 420 0711.
 We’ll ask your name, contact info and a short (no more than 100 words, please) blurb about your book idea.
 You can only pitch completed, unpublished manuscripts.
 If you pitched a book in 2017, you may pitch again this year, but not the same book.

 The deadline to submit is is September 3rd.

-There are limited spots, so make sure to submit by September 3rd!
+There are limited spots, so make sure to submit on time!
 Those selected will be notified by September 11.

 At the Blue Pencil Café, potential authors will be able to receive targeted feedback from a professional editor.
 Each registrant will have 15 minutes to discuss their work with the editor and we’ll make every effort to match the author with an editor who works in that genre.